Impact of Automated Vehicle Technologies on Workforce

 The U.S. Department of Transportation (USDOT) will develop this study in coordination with the U.S. Department of Labor, U.S. Department of Commerce, and U.S. Department of Health and Human Services.
 The first phase of the study, which focuses on the long-haul trucking and transit bus sectors, will result in a Report to Congress, expected in summer 2019.
 The second phase will be expanded to include a broader set of driving occupations and potential impacts to ancillary job categories.

-On March 20, 2019, USDOT will convene key stakeholders representing industry (vehicle, ADS technology, trucking, and transit), labor, the public sector, academia, and research to provide input into the automation adoption scenarios that will underpin the study’s analysis.
-Live stream of the leadership session can be viewed at the below link.
-Stakeholder roundtable sessions will be held under the Chatham House Rule; participants were asked to share their own observations and suggestions, rather than to develop consensus recommendations.
+On March 20, 2019, USDOT convened key stakeholders representing industry (vehicle, ADS technology, trucking, and transit), labor, the public sector, academia, and research to provide input into the automation adoption scenarios that will underpin the study’s analysis.
+Recorded video of the leadership session can be viewed at the below link.
+Stakeholder roundtable sessions were be held under the Chatham House Rule; participants were asked to share their own observations and suggestions, rather than to develop consensus recommendations.
 Event proceedings can be found here.